 The easiest way to raise the pH level is with the help of soda ash.

 It is a strong alkaline chemical that quickly dissolves in the water and helps to raise the pH level.
-However, it leaves certain traces to form the ash into the water and helps to restore the pH level.

 - To begin with, check the soda ash reagent and measure the accurate quantity.